Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Deliverability at 87% is middle of the pack

-- Easy to end up paying for features you'll never use
+- Easy to end up paying for features you won't use

 8. Campaign Monitor — Best for Design-Forward Nonprofit Communications

-Campaign Monitor is built for organizations that care deeply about how their emails actually look.
-The template editor is genuinely excellent — probably the best drag-and-drop experience on this entire list — and the resulting emails look professional without requiring a graphic designer on staff.
-For nonprofits where visual storytelling is central to the mission (arts organizations, environmental groups, human services with compelling beneficiary stories), that matters in ways that are hard to quantify but very real.
+Campaign Monitor is built for organizations that really care how their emails look.
+The template editor is probably the best drag-and-drop experience across this entire list, and the emails that come out look genuinely professional without needing a designer on staff.
+For nonprofits where storytelling is core to the mission — arts organizations, environmental groups, human services — that matters in ways that are hard to quantify but very real.

 The tradeoff is price.
-Campaign Monitor is pricier per subscriber than Brevo or MailerLite, and the nonprofit discount when available is modest.
+Campaign Monitor costs more per subscriber than Brevo or MailerLite, and nonprofit discounts (when available) are modest.
 Automation is decent but not exceptional.
-Think of it this way: you're paying a premium for polish, and whether that's worth it depends entirely on how much your brand presentation drives donor trust.
+You're basically paying a premium for design quality, and whether that's worth it depends entirely on whether visual presentation drives donor trust for your mission.

 Key Features: